imagenai/imagen-api/docs.md

 ## Before you begin

-Before editing photos with Imagen API, subscribe to Imagen and ask the Imagen team for an API key.
+Before editing photos with Imagen API, sign up for Imagen and ask the Imagen team for an API key.
 Also, learn how Imagen edits your photos and have a list of AI Profiles you want to use for editing.

 Complete these steps: